A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Introduction

 The parameters in mathematical models for many physical processes are often impossible to determine fully or accurately, and are hence subject to uncertainty.
 It is of great importance to quantify the uncertainty in the model outputs based on the (uncertain) information that is available on the model inputs.
 A popular way to achieve this is stochastic modelling.
 Based on the available information, a probability distribution (the {\it prior} in the Bayesian framework) is assigned to the input parameters.
 If in addition, some dynamic data (or {\em observations}) $F_\mathrm{obs}$ related to the model outputs are available, it is possible to reduce the overall uncertainty and to get a better representation of the model by conditioning the prior distribution on this data (leading to the {\it posterior}).

-In most situations, however, the posterior distribution is intractable in the sense that exact sampling from it is unavailable.
-One way to circumvent this problem, is to generate samples using a Metropolis--Hastings type Markov chain Monte Carlo (MCMC) approach \cite{hastings70,mrrtt53,robert_casella}, which consists of two main steps: (i) given the previous sample, a new sample is generated according to some proposal distribution, such as a random walk; (ii) the likelihood of this new sample (i.e. the model fit to $F_\mathrm{obs}$) is compared to the likelihood of the previous sample.
-Based on this comparison, the proposed sample is then either accepted and used for inference, or it is rejected and we use instead the previous sample again, leading to a Markov chain.
-A major problem with MCMC is the high cost of the likelihood calculation for large--scale applications, e.g. in subsurface flow where it involves the numerical solution of a partial differential equation (PDE) with highly varying coefficients on a -- for accuracy reasons -- very fine spatial grid.
-Due to the slow convergence of Monte Carlo averaging, the number of samples is also large and moreover, the likelihood has to be calculated not only for the samples that are eventually used for inference, but also for the samples that end up being rejected.
-Altogether, this leads to an often impossibly high overall complexity, particularly in the context of high-dimensional parameter spaces (typically needed in subsurface flow applications), where the acceptance rate of the algorithm can be very low.
+In most situations, however, the posterior distribution is intractable in the sense that exact sampling from it is impossible.
+One way to circumvent this problem, is to generate samples using a Metropolis--Hastings--type Markov chain Monte Carlo (MCMC) approach \cite{hastings70,mrrtt53,robert_casella}, which consists of two main steps: (i) given the previous sample, a new sample is generated according to some proposal distribution, such as a random walk; (ii) the likelihood of this new sample (i.e. the model fit to $F_\mathrm{obs}$) is compared to the likelihood of the previous sample.
+Based on this comparison, the proposed sample is either accepted and used for inference, or rejected and the previous sample is used again, leading to a Markov chain.
+A major problem with MCMC is the high cost of the likelihood calculation for large--scale applications, e.g. in subsurface flow where, for accuracy reasons, a partial differential equation (PDE) with highly varying coefficients needs to be solved numerically on a fine spatial grid.
+Due to the slow convergence of Monte Carlo averaging, the number of samples is also large and moreover, the likelihood has to be calculated also for all the samples that are rejected in the end.
+Altogether, this often leads to an intractably high overall complexity, particularly in the context of high-dimensional parameter spaces ({typical in subsurface flow}), where the acceptance rate of MCMC methods can be very low.